Solar cell: History

-Improved manufacturing methods
+Improved manufacturing methods post 1960s

-Improvements were gradual over the 1960s.
-This was also the reason that costs remained high, because space users were willing to pay for the best possible cells, leaving no reason to invest in lower-cost, less-efficient solutions.
-The price was determined largely by the semiconductor industry; their move to integrated circuits in the 1960s led to the availability of larger boules at lower relative prices.
+Pricing and efficiency Improvements were gradual over the 1960s.
+One reason that costs remained high was because space users were willing to pay for the best possible cells, leaving no reason to invest in lower-cost, less-efficient solutions.
+Also, price was determined largely by the semiconductor industry; their move to integrated circuits in the 1960s led to the availability of larger boules at lower relative prices.
 As their price fell, the price of the resulting cells did as well.
-These effects lowered 1971 cell costs to some $100 per watt.
+These effects lowered 1971 cell costs to some $100,000 per watt.